Media24: VIA

-VIA is a 24-hour Afrikaans lifestyle channel that celebrates ordinary people and the world they inhabit.
-Its wide selection of original programmes – from food shows to true-life dramas and nail-biting reality entertainment – is the reason why VIA is the first choice in lifestyle television in numerous households.
+VIA is a 24-hour Afrikaans lifestyle channel.

 Via is available on MultiChoice's DStv platform on channel 147 since 9 November 2015.

 Honey

-Honey is a bold and unscripted lifestyle TV channel created and connected for Africans.
-It has a mix from lifestyle to reality, food, and culture across the African Continent.
+Honey is a lifestyle TV channel.
+It has a mix from lifestyle to reality, food, and culture across the African continent.

-The channel is available on MultiChoice's DStv platform on channel 173 since 15 February 2021.
+The channel was available on MultiChoice's DStv platform on channel 173 from 15 February 2021 until 31 October 2023.